Blqtent/jackc/README.md

 }
 ```

-You need to install a valid OpenGL developemnt envirionment, using
+You need to install a valid OpenGL development environment, using
 `sudo apt install build-essential libx11-dev libgl1-mesa-dev libglu1-mesa-dev`.

 Create an empty directory structure using `mkdir -p hello/lib`.